d-darwin/darwin-vue-ui/README.md

 ### Components

-Components are separated
+Components are separated into atoms, molecules and organisms according to the [Brad Frost's Atomic Design](https://atomicdesign.bradfrost.com/).<br>
+Additionally, containers component type introduced.
+Such components define appearance and functionality of their children.<br>
+And finally, development components simplify development process.

 #### Atoms

 - **DButton**.
 Renders a button of various appearance and behavior.
-  Customisable focus-visible presented.
   More details: '@dariwn-studio/ui-vue/src/components/atoms/DButton.vue'.
 - **DButtonScrollTop**.
 Renders button which allows scroll page to the top.
   More details: '@dariwn-studio/ui-vue/src/components/atoms/DButtonScrollTop.vue'.
 - **DCheckbox**.
 Renders a checkbox of various appearance.
-  Customisable focus-visible presented.
   More details: '@dariwn-studio/ui-vue/src/components/atoms/DCheckbox.vue'.
 - **DCopyContent**.
-Allows user to copy string passed to component in <i>content</i> prop.
+Allows user to copy string passed to the component in <i>content</i> prop.
   More details: '@dariwn-studio/ui-vue/src/components/atoms/DCopyContent.vue'.
 - **DCopyLink**.
 Allows user to copy current page URL.
   More details: '@dariwn-studio/ui-vue/src/components/atoms/DCopyLink.vue'.